Table of Contents ×

 #15.
 Idaciti XBRL Accelerator Explainer Video

 An explainer video like this one can also be used in the training program.
-It makes sure that everyone on the team, including new hires, are on the same page.
+It makes sure that everyone on the team, including new hires, is on the same page.

 The video starts by describing what the company is all about and how it works.